 Commencing in 2020, the Ingenium PhD Scholarship program at the Melbourne School of Engineering will help develop the cohort of future Australian research leadership.

-Open to Australian and NZ citizens and Australian permanent residents in all research areas of engineering and IT, Ingenium Scholarships offer a generous funding package that includes a living stipend, travel and professional development opportunities for up to four years.
+Open to Australian and NZ citizens and Australian permanent residents in all research areas of engineering and IT, Ingenium Scholarships offer a generous funding package that includes a living stipend, travel and professional development opportunities for up to three and a half years.

 There’s never been a more exciting time to join us at the Melbourne School of Engineering.
 Backed by our ten-year MSE 2025 strategy we’re transforming the future of engineering and IT at Melbourne.